Obese people need to stop spending so much time on the floor; this will do next to zero for weight loss and improving physical fitness and stamina.

 What can you do in these positions?
 Common movements are lifting the legs up and down or some variation of a crunch.

 Another base position is that of being on all fours.
 What can you do from here?
-Namely, extend a leg behind you or to the side.
+Namely, extend a leg behind you or to the side, or try plank positions.